 Glancing back at the mirror with a depressed sigh, the cook knew that he was in for a bumpy ride.
 The next few days were going to be long, tedious, and almost certainly torturous.

-At last, the cook decided that it was time to leave the confines of the men's quarters and return to the comfort of his own territory- the kitchen.
+At last, he decided that it was time to leave the confines of the men's quarters and return to the comfort of his own territory- the kitchen.
 Perhaps it would make him feel better if he could just loose himself in his cooking for a few hours...

 Sanji grasped the handle tightly with his right hand, taking a deep breath before opening the door.
 As he reluctantly emerged from the dingy room, there was only one thought occupying his mind.